svjan5/medtype/medtype-as-service/Readme.md

       ln -s $CTAKES_HOME/desc desc
       ```

    3. Change to your CTakes version in pom.xml to `4.0.0`.
 After that run `mvn_package`.
+Please note that Java version should be 1.8.

    4. Change DictionaryLookupAnnotatorDB to the following `(In file : dec/ctakes-clinical-pipeline/desc/analysis_engine/AggregatePlaintextUMLSProcessor.xml)`